netwrix/privilege-secure/api-docs/AccessControlPolicy/SearchPoliciesForAccountGroupAsync.md

 ## Retrieve policies by managed account group id.
+(Auth roles: Admin)

 <a id="opIdSearchPoliciesForAccountGroupAsync"></a>